informeddeno/week4-ai-assignment/README.md

 "course": "AI"
 }

-Bonus Question (Optional)
+# Bonus Question (Optional)
-Explain the difference between:
+## Explain the difference between:
-A list
+### A list
-A dictionary
+### A dictionary

+A list Stores an ordered sequence of items.
+Items are accessed by their position (index), starting from 0.
+Ideal for collections where the order of items matters or when you need to access items by position.

+A dictionary Stores data in key-value pairs.
+Items are accessed by their unique keys.
+Ideal for collections where you need to associate data points (like a name with an age) and quickly look up information by a specific identifier.